consuldemocracy/consuldemocracy/docs/en/customization/introduction.md

 To activate this feature you must follow 2 steps:

-1. Execute the following command `bin/rake settings:create_translation_interface_setting RAILS_ENV=production` (This is only required for already existing intallations, for new consul installations this step is not needed).
+1. Execute the following command `bin/rake settings:create_translation_interface_setting RAILS_ENV=production` (This is only required for already existing intallations, for new Consul Democracy installations this step is not needed).
-2. Accessing as administrator user to the administration panel of your Consul application to the section **Configuration > Features** and activating the feature called **Translation Interface** as you can see next:
+2. Accessing as administrator user to the administration panel of your Consul Democracy application to the section **Configuration > Features** and activating the feature called **Translation Interface** as you can see next:
   ![Active interface translations](../../img/translations/interface_translations/active-interface-translations-en.png)

 ### Use Cases